12 Sales Operations KPIs Every Leader Should Be Measuring

 This metric is a critical KPI for any business investing in b2b lead generation efforts.
 It evaluates the cost-effectiveness of your marketing activities.
 Calculating your CPL involves tallying up all the expenses related to generating leads (including advertising, events, content production, and labor costs) and dividing it by the total number of leads generated over a specific period.

 The relevance of this KPI lies in its ability to pinpoint how much you're spending on each lead and identify whether your investment is worthwhile.
-It helps guide adjustments to marketing strategies and budget allocation, providing a clearer picture of what's working and what's not.
+It helps guide adjustments to marketing strategies and budget allocation, providing a clearer picture of what works and what doesn't.

-A low CPL can suggest that your marketing tactics are efficient, leading to high returns with minimal investment.
+A low CPL can indicate that your marketing tactics are effective, resulting in high returns with minimal investment.
 Conversely, an overly high CPL may indicate inefficiencies within your lead generation strategies that require review or refinement.

 5. Lead-to-Opportunity Ratio